Updated July 7, 2023

 Difference Between Block Storage vs File Storage

 A block is a physical record that has a sequence of bytes or bits.
 Block size is having the maximum number of records within its length.
 When data is structured like this, it is said to be in the block.
 Data is stored in blocks and the process is called blocking while the process of extracting data is called deblocking.
 Data is stored in a hierarchical structure in file storage or file-based storage.
 Data is stored either in a computer hard drive or a network-attached storage device.
 Multiple users can access and share the same data through the data locations differ.

-Head to Head Comparison between Block Storage vs File Storage (Infographics)
+Head to Head Comparison between Block Storage and File Storage (Infographics)

-Below are the top 13 comparisons between Block Storage vs File Storage:
+Below are the top 13 comparisons between Block Storage and File Storage:

-Key differences between Block Storage vs File Storage
+Key Differences Between Block Storage and File Storage

-Let us discuss some key differences between Block Storage vs File Storage in the following points:
+Let us discuss some key differences between Block Storage and File Storage in the following points:

 - In block storage, data is stored in blocks whereas, in file storage, data is stored as files.
 Many blocks join together to form a file.
 Thus, several block storages form file storage.
 The blocks have an address and this address is used to connect the data to a corresponding application.
 The blocks are combined together in the end.

 - Large volumes of storage are created in block storage and each block is considered as a hard drive.
 The blocks are controlled by the server controlled operating systems and if formatting is required, each block can be formatted and data can be stored.
 In file storage, the hard drive is having a protocol such as NFS and SMB/CIFS from where the files can be accessed and used in large volumes.

 - Block storage boots the system when the system is connected with this type of storage and hence the system has memory to store the data.
 Files are not easily accessible as file storage.
 File storage has data invisibility and it is the same as the users and the developers stored in the same location and same folders.